FREQUENTLY ASKED QUESTIONS

 Does Bend Tooling use name-brand or "generic" aluminum-bronze for its mandrels and wipers?

 Actually the most significant quality problem in aluminum-bronze is not the precise chemical composition.
 It is porosity — i.e., air pockets as large as a quarter-inch (6 mm) or more hidden inside the raw material.
 The problem of porosity is endemic to the manufacturing process for certain types of aluminum-bronze when production of the material is rushed through the mill to reduce costs.
-Our thirty years of experience has helped us to find mills whose production methods keep porosity to a minimum.
+Our over thirty years of experience has helped us to find mills whose production methods keep porosity to a minimum.

 That means we manufacture your tools with high-integrity certified aluminum-bronze that allows us to use high-speed machining (which saves you money) and to make a more precise product, especially the feathered edges of our wiper products (which improves your bend quality).
+This is what separates Bend Tooling from other bending tool and die suppliers.

 I know exactly what I need in tooling.
 In that case isn't my in-house tool room or local job shop a better bargain than Bend Tooling?